Friday Finds: What Paint Brush is Right for You?

 Generally exterior paints are latex or acrylic based.
 An extra firm brush with man-made bristles will work the best.
 Stoffel explains that without a synthetic brush,“when it’s warm and humid the bristles will start to get soft and not follow your direction.”
 The cleaner line of a firm man-made brush will give you more control.

-Stoffel recommends an angled sash brush, sometimes called a “cutting brush.”
+Stoffel recommends an angled sash brush, sometimes called a “cutting in brush.”
 Because the point of the brush is used it’s great at cutting close against the trim and making clean, fine lines.

 Standard Room Painting